AQUIN-P-SURENDRAN/DummyJSON-API-Testing/README.md

 * Response structure
 * Error messages

+---Product Module
+Test performed:
+* Retrieved all available products by removing the default pagination limit
+* Verified the total product count
+* Validated the product response structure
+* Verified the response time was below 1000 ms
+* Retrieved a single product
+* verified the single product is same as the request got
+* Verified the single product structure
+*Retrieved a single specific product
+*Verified the single specific product structure *verified the error massages
+*verifed the error responsed code
+*Verfied the Product ID generated
+*Verifed the created Title matches what we sent *Verifed the Price matches the created product *Verifed the Response structure of the Created product

 ---Test Report For users module---
 The API test collection was executed using Newman.
 ->[View Live Newman Test Report](https://aquin-p-surendran.github.io/DummyJSON-API-Testing/Users-Module/Newman-Users-Report.html)